jacklj/ccl/readme.md

 Connected Component Labelling
 =============================

-Connected Component Labelling is a technique used to identify and label blobs of connected foreground pixels in an image.
+Connected Component Labelling is a technique used in Computer Vision and Image Processing to identify blobs of connected foreground pixels in an image.

 It is often used as one of the first steps in an image processing pipeline - image segmentation.
 Once the connected components in an image have been labelled, it is easy to extract each component for further processing, such as for object classification (determining what kind of thing the object is).
 A common example is in Optical Character Recognition (recognition of handwritten or typed text in images): once each component has been labelled, it can be extracted and passed to a character recognition stage (e.g. a neural net).